Traktor150/GoogleAothTest/README.md

-# Guide to Google Sing In API
+# Guide to Google Sign In API

 ## Start up project in Google Developer Console
 This is a must if you want your sign in button to work